mcandre/unmake/WARNINGS.md

 make interprets the first non-special rule as the default rule.
 Apart from non-special targets, the top-most rule is conventionally named `all`.
 This helps to avoid confusion and accidents.

+Common include files like `sys.mk` and `*.include.mk` may export rules, named `all` or something else.
+However, the top-most, non-special default rule semantic still applies, so order `include` lines and rule declarations carefully.

 ### Fail

+makefile:

 ```make
 .POSIX: